Lythos0/repo-report/README.md

 ## Repo-Report Dashboard

-The following shows an example output of `repo-report --all --actual` for my repositories.
-It highlights key repository settings and metrics such as issues, projects, branch protection, and merge strategies.
+The following shows an example output of repo-report --all --actual for my repositories.
+It shows important repository settings like issues, projects, branch protection, and allowed merge strategies.
+Additional details such as auto-merge, branch deletion on merge, and license information are also included in the full output as seen by the extended table below.

 ![Repo-Report Dashboard Example](./Repo-Report%20Table.png)